cosmos/sdk-tutorials/authz-module/index.md

 ## Execute Transaction

 Finally, the grantee can sign and send the transaction using the `exec` command.
-The author of the transaction (the `--from` address) will be the grantee.
+The author of the transaction (the `--from` address) is the grantee.

 Sign and send transaction:
 ```